 Employee Medical and Dental Claims-The University purchases life, health, dental and disability insurance for eligible permanent employees.
-Based on actuarial analysis of employee medical and dental claims, the University has incurred but not reported claims of \$28,514,000 and \$31,148,000 as of June 30, 2023 and 2022, respectively.
+Based on actuarial analysis of employee medical and dental claims, the University has incurred but not reported claims of \$28,158,000 and \$28,514,000 as of June 30, 2024 and 2023, respectively.

 College of Medicine Faculty Malpractice Claims-Iowa Medical Mutual Insurance Company (the Company) was incorporated on May 19, 2004, and was established to provide medical malpractice coverage on a claims-made basis to physicians at the University of Iowa Carver School of Medicine.
+The CCOM is a component of University of Iowa Health Care, along with the University of Iowa Health Care Medical Center (UIHC).
 The Company is owned 100% by the University of Iowa Carver College of Medicine Faculty Practice Plan (FPP).

-Pursuant to a 28E Agreement with the State of Iowa, the FPP self-funds the professional medical liability exposures of its members with a self-insurance pool for all claims up to \$3 million per claim.
-On any claim exceeding \$3 million, the Company provides coverage on a claims-made basis limited to \$2 million per claim and subject to a \$2 million annual aggregate per named insured.
-All claims which exceed \$5 million per claim or a \$9 million aggregate limit per fiscal year are covered by the State of Iowa.
-Based on actuarial analysis, the College of Medicine has incurred an unpaid loss and allocated loss adjustment expense estimate of \$32,729,000 and \$32,449,000 as of 12/31/22 and 12/31/21, respectively.
+Pursuant to a 28E Agreement with the State of Iowa, the FPP and UIHC self-funds the professional medical liability exposures of its members with a self-insurance pool for all claims up to \$4 million per claim.
+On any claim exceeding \$4 million, the Company provides coverage on a claims-made basis limited to \$2 million per claim and subject to a \$2 million annual aggregate per named insured.
+All claims against the FPP and UIHC, which collectively exceed \$6 million per claim or a \$15 million aggregate limit per fiscal year are covered by the State of Iowa.
+Based on actuarial analysis, the College of Medicine has incurred an unpaid loss and allocated loss adjustment expense estimate of \$35,166,000 and \$32,729,000 as of 12/31/23 and 12/31/22, respectively.

-UIHC Settlement-In October 2022, the Board of Regents, State of Iowa reached agreement with plaintiffs to settle the claims brought in the Myers, et al. v.
+UIHC Settlement-In October 2022, the Iowa Board of Regents reached agreement with plaintiffs to settle the claims brought in the Myers, et al. v.
 Iowa Board of Regents.
 The court approved the settlement in August 2023.
 As a result of the settlement with plaintiffs, UIHC paid \$15 million in October 2023.